Impact

 Risk and Exploitability

-The EPSS score is not available and the flaw is not listed in the CISA KEV catalog, but the potential impact is high.
+The CVSS score is 7.1, indicating high severity.
+The EPSS score is not available and the flaw is not listed in the CISA KEV catalog, but the potential impact is significant.
 Based on the description, it is inferred that attackers would need the ability to influence the XML response returned by a configured Assembla server, which could be an Assembla credentials or a malicious Assembla instance.
 Once the XML is processed, the attacker could retrieve sensitive configuration data or perform unintended requests from within the Jenkins controller.
 The risk is therefore moderate to high, especially in environments where the plugin is routinely used and the Assembla server is accessible from Jenkins.

 OpenCVE Enrichment